Preschool Special Needs Page

 Finally, and most importantly, they count on and expect us to NOT take it upon ourselves to "diagnose" children.

 This section is dedicated to addressing basics of growth and development issues and concerns and what we, as teachers, should and should not do in each case!

 Go to HOME PAGE of Preschool Plan-It from this Special Needs Page

 Is there a Special Need issue you'd like to see covered soon?

 Let me know!
-Fill in the form below.
+Use the Contact Me link to the left to send your suggestion.
 Be sure to list somewhere in the box that your submission is for the Special Needs Section!